Hananchudhary/file-verse/README.md

 ### Key Design Questions
 - **User Structure Loading:** Load everything at startup or on demand?
 Which structure supports both lookup and iteration?
 How will you manage updates?
-- **Directory Tree Loading:** Eager or lazy load?
+- **sandook Tree Loading:** Eager or lazy load?
 How do you represent parent-child relationships?
 How will you traverse paths like `/a/b/c/dastaweiz.txt`?
 - **dastaweiz Metadata Indexing:** Will you maintain an in-memory index?
 How do you map paths to disk?
 What keeps lookups fast?
 - **Memory vs. Disk Trade-offs:** What remains in memory versus on disk per operation?
 How do you balance memory usage with performance?
 When are changes persisted?